Bubblin-Superbooks/we/interim/prepared.markdown

 ...
 As if one had become deaf, one still saw that the pipes were roaring, but one only saw; dead silence all about.

 The sun was mute.
 It was natural, of course.
 One might have expected it; we were beyond the terrestrial atmosphere.
 The transition was so quick, so sudden, that everyone became timid and silent.
-Ye…… hought I felt RECORD THIRTY-FOUR easier under that fantastic, mute sun.
+Ye… hought I felt easier under that fantastic, mute sun.
 I had bounded over the inevitable border, having left my body somewhere there below, and I was soaring bodiless to a new world, where everything was to be different, upside down.

 "Keep the same course!"
 I shouted into the engine room, or perhaps it was not I but a phonograph in me, and the same machine that I was, with a mechanical, hinge-like movement, handed the commander's trumpet to the Seeond Builder.
 Permeated by that most delicate, molecular quiver known only to me, I ran down the companionway, to see…